18 Awesome Day Trips From Eugene, OR

 Distance from Eugene: 1 hour 15 minute drive

-The falls are pretty easy to get to and there is a large parking area that visitors can roll up right into.
-The primary observation platform at the top of the waterfall is only 50 yards from the parking lot.
+The falls are pretty easy to get to, and there’s a large parking area that visitors can roll right up to.
+The observation platform at the top of the waterfall is only 50 yards from the parking lot, which makes it great for all you non-hikers.
 There are also several picnic tables and a few hiking trails here.

-There’s also a steep trail that takes you from the platform to the waterfall’s base so you can really get up close and personal with this gorgeous waterfall.
+For the more adventurous, you have the option to take a steep trail that brings you from the viewing platform to the waterfall’s base (so you can really get up close and personal with the thunderous waterfall).

-The park facilities close in winter but it’s great for snowshoeing, and the falls are definitely a sight to see when encrusted by ice.
+The park facilities close in winter, but that doesn’t stop people from visiting!
+The area is great for snowshoeing, and the falls are definitely a sight to see when encrusted by ice.

 Pro Tip: Parking at this site requires a recreation pass.
 There is also a pay station onsite.
-You can check here for more information about recreation passes and where they can be purchased.
-If you have an Interagency Annual Pass/America The Beautiful National Park Pass, parking is free!
+If you have an America The Beautiful National Park Pass, parking is free for you.

 Distance from Eugene: 25 minute drive

 The city is home to a number of historical landmarks, including the Cottage Grove Depot and the Owen Rose Garden.
-The surrounding area is also perfect for day trips, with several wineries and hiking trails nearby.
+Most famously, it’s known for its six historic covered bridges that you can bike over via the 6-mile Covered Bridge Scenic Bikeway.

 Distance from Eugene: 2.5 hour drive